ErikEverson/SwiftDataWithDitto/README.md

+# Ditto Additions

+Ditto has been added as the backing store behind SwiftData.
+This repo implements the code from WWDC video https://developer.apple.com/wwdc24/10138 Create a custom Data store with SwiftData.

+Note: There is one issue that is present even with the unaltered WWDC code.
+The child models will cause a crash if they are added.
+This will likely get fixed in the near future.

 # Adopting SwiftData for a Core Data app

 Persist data in your app intuitively with the Swift native persistence framework.